m1212e/easy-rpc-docs/src/routes/1💬 What is easy-rpc/1Overview/+page.md

 </Code>

-They can be called like this:
+They can be called like this

 <Code filename="browser.main.ts">